SkyLundy/Fluency/README.md

 You can help make Fluency better by filing Github issues when bugs are found, or submit a pull request with fixes.

+**Notes on upgrading Fluency**
+Upgrading from earlier versions to 1.0.8 and earlier may cause errors to occur.
+It is recommended that versions prior to 1.0.9 be uninstalled and the latest version installed.
+This will not cause any content loss however the API key must be re-entered and module configuration be completed again.

 For support and community discussion about Fluency, visit [the module thread in the ProcessWire forums](https://processwire.com/talk/topic/24567-fluency-the-complete-translation-enhancement-suite-for-processwire/).

 ## Contents